akka/akka/akka-docs/rst/java/http/client-side/websocket-support.rst

 Half-Closed WebSockets
 ----------------------
-The WebSocket API does not support half-closed connections, which means that if the either stream completes, the entire connection is closed (after a "Closing Handshake" has been exchanged or a timeout of 3 seconds has passed).
+The Akka HTTP WebSocket API does not support half-closed connections which means that if the either stream completes the entire connection is closed (after a "Closing Handshake" has been exchanged or a timeout of 3 seconds has passed).
-This may lead to unexpected behavior, for example if we are trying to only consume messages coming from the server like this:
+This may lead to unexpected behavior, for example if we are trying to only consume messages coming from the server, like this:

 .. includecode:: ../../code/docs/http/javadsl/WebSocketClientExampleTest.java
    :include: half-closed-WebSocket-closing

-This will in fact quickly close the connection because of the ``Source.complete`` being completed directly when the stream is materialized.
+This will in fact quickly close the connection because of the ``Source.empty`` being completed immediately when the stream is materialized.
 To solve this you can make sure to not complete the outgoing source by using for example ``Source.maybe`` like this: